-A Halin graph (named for the German mathematician Rolf Halin) results when a tree with no vertices of valence 2 has a circuit passed through the tree's 1-valent vertices.
-Halin graphs built on trees where all the vertices (other than the 1-valent ones) have the same valence are of particular interest.
-(This last type of Halin graph is built on the (1, k)-trees when k is at least 3).
+A Halin graph (named for the German mathematician Rolf Halin) results when a tree with no vertices of valence 2 have a circuit passed through the tree's 1-valent vertices.
+Halin graphs build on trees where all the vertices (other than the 1-valent ones) have the same valence are of particular interest.
+(This last type of Halin graph is build on the (1, k)-trees when k is at least 3).

 Do Halin graphs always have hamiltonian circuits?

 Can you find a Halin graph formed from a (1,3)-tree that does not have circuits of length from 3 up to the number of vertices of the graph?

 Maximal planar graphs are planar graph with at least 4 vertices where when the graph is embedded as a plane graph every face of which is a triangle.
 They are maximal planar because no additional edges can be added and still have a planar graph.

 Does every maximal planar graph always have a hamiltonian circuit?

 Does every maximal planar graph always admit a spanning tree which has no 2-valent vertices?

 A plane graph G (with at least 4 vertices) is a near triangulation if all its faces except for perhaps the infinite face are triangles.